Jerry Goldstein (producer)

 Gerald Goldstein (born February 17, 1940) is an American producer, singer-songwriter, talent manager, music executive, musician and entrepreneur.
 He was one of the members of The Strangeloves, the co-writer of "My Boyfriend's Back" (a hit song in 1963 for The Angels) and "Come on Down to My Boat", the producer and songwriter of War, and the former manager of Sly Stone.
 Goldstein produced a single with teenage singer, Nancy Baron in 1963 ("where did my Jimmy go?"/"Ta la la, I love you") for the Diamond Record label.
-Goldstein was part of a three-person production team which wrote and produced numerous records which are referred to as "FGG"-Feldman, Goldstein and Gottehrer.
+Goldstein was part of a three-person production team which wrote and produced numerous records which are referred to as "FGG" – Feldman, Goldstein and Gottehrer.
 The numerous artists and their work in collaboration with FGG are listed in a Discography included in the references below.

+Background

 He was born in Brooklyn, New York and lives in Pacific Palisades, California.

+Along with Steve Gold, Jerry Goldstein headed the Los Angeles-based LAX Records label.

 Music career

 The Strangeloves

 Goldstein was a member of the band The Strangeloves along with Bob Feldman and Richard Gottehrer, responsible for the hit song "I Want Candy."

 The band formed in 1964 under a fictionalized origins story, pretending to be three musical brothers (named Giles, Miles and Niles) raised on an Australian sheep farm.
 "I Want Candy" reached as high as #11 on the US Hot 100 and #7 on the Canada RPM 100 lists.

 The Strangeloves' only LP, I Want Candy, was released in 1965 on Bert Berns' songwriter label Bang Records, with several of the album songs having been released as singles.
 Other singles by The Strangeloves appeared on Swan Records and Sire Records.

 In early 1966, the lineup was replaced by guitarist Jack Raczka (Giles Strange), drummer-vocalist Joe Piazza (Miles Strange), and keyboardist-vocalist Ken Jones (Niles Strange).
 In 1968, bass player Greg Roman became an integral part of the band.